-Shared-Credit Degree Program
+Shared-Credit Degrees Program

-Master of Public Administration Shared-Credit Degree Program
+Master of Public Administration (MPA) Shared-Credit Degrees Program

 Traditionally, students are not able to begin their graduate degree until their undergraduate degree is completed.
-However, the School of Public Administration and Liberal Arts & Integrated Studies program have partnered to offer an accelerated way to complete both the Bachelor of Liberal Arts (BLA) degree and the Master of Public Administration (MPA) degree.
-Qualifying students can earn graduate credit towards an MPA degree during their senior academic year in the Bachelor of Liberal Arts (BLA) degree program.
-Essentially, a year after obtaining your BLA degree, you may earn an MPA degree as well!
+However, the School of Public Administration and the degrees below have partnered to offer an accelerated way to complete two degrees: the Bachelor of Liberal Arts (BALA), Bachlor of Arts in Economics, or the Bachelor of Arts in Sociology degree and the Master of Public Administration (MPA) degree.
+Qualifying students can earn graduate credit towards an MPA degree during their senior academic year in the BALA, ECON, or SOC degree program.

 contact email@example.com / 505.277.1092 to arrange an appointment with the program's MPA coordinator